Santuuus/Epico-Bot/README.md

-# AniMAL
+# Oshi No Ko Wednesday
-A bot that updates your MAL and Anilist simultaneously.
+A bot that provides information regarding the anime Oshi No Ko.